 Fukuyama’s insight is just as relevant to organizations and teams.
-At FranklinCovey, we see over and over again that high trust is the ultimate accelerator and performance multiplier, while low trust is a tax on every project, initiative, and relationship.
+High trust is the ultimate accelerator and performance multiplier, while low trust is a tax on every project, initiative, and relationship.

 Numerous studies have linked trust within organizations to greater innovation, employee engagement, and financial performance.
 But in the United States and around the world, people have become less trusting in recent years.
-A 2019 Pew study found that 71% of Americans thought people were less confident in each other compared to twenty years earlier.
+A 2019 Pew study found that 71 percent of Americans thought people were less confident in each other compared to twenty years earlier.
 Such interpersonal distrust extends into the workplace—many are equally skeptical of organizations and institutions.
-Yet, despite the decline, 71% of Americans said it’s better in most situations for people to work together with others, compared with 29% who said it’s better to work alone.
+Yet, despite the decline, 71 percent of Americans said it’s better in most situations for people to work together with others, compared with 29 percent who said it’s better to work alone.

 In an era when trust is hard to come by—and more important than ever, as we work to solve vital and unprecedented problems—leaders at all levels need to understand three fundamental truths about trust.

 Indeed, it’s no exaggeration to say that trust is the economic driver—in fact, today it has become the coin of the realm.
 A recent study by Accenture, which studied 7,000 companies over two and a half years, found that if trust declines in an organization, the organization will experience a material decline in both revenue and EBITDA.
 The reality is that most organizational performance issues are actually trust issues in disguise.